xfiveco/generator-chisel/docs/content/docs/development/javascript/jquery.md

 },
 ```

-This ensures that when jQuery is imported from one of your JS files, or linraries imported by your JS files it references global jQuery we're loading in the template instead of loading second copy of jQuery.
+This ensures that when jQuery is imported from one of your JS files, or libraries imported by your JS files it references global jQuery we're loading in the template instead of loading a second copy of jQuery.

 ### How to use it

-This setup will allow you to place plugins inside special `src/scripts/vendor` directory.
+This setup will allow you to place plugins inside a special `src/scripts/vendor` directory.
 Mind they won't be picked up automatically!
 You need to add the plugin name in the `src/scripts/vendor.json` file.
 Assuming that you've placed `select2.full.min.js` inside the _vendor_, the _vendor.json_ file should look like this:

-When you need to use jQuery plugin that's not compatible with JS bundling tools you can place them in the assets directory and load them between jQuery and your JS.
+When you need to use a jQuery plugin that's not compatible with JS bundling tools you can place them in the assets directory and load them between jQuery and your JS.

 ```twig
 <script src="{{ assetPath('jquery/jquery.min.js') }}" defer></script>